-What Factors Do We Consider When Deciding to Extend a Scheduled Break Due to Coronavirus?
+AskRegs Update: What Factors Do We Consider When Deciding To Extend a Break Or Revise Our Term Length Due To Coronavirus?

-There are several factors to consider when you decide to extend the existing scheduled break or otherwise reduce the term or academic calendar length due to Coronavirus-related interruptions.
+There are several factors to consider when you decide to extend an existing scheduled break or otherwise reduce the term or academic calendar length due to Coronavirus-related interruptions.

 Academic Year Length: First, you must ask yourself,"When we extend our scheduled break or otherwise reduce the length of a term (e.g., starting late), does it shorten the academic year to less than 30 weeks?"

-Under 34 CFR 668.3, an academic year in a credit-hour program must consist of 30 weeks of instructional time.
+Under34 CFR 668.3, an academic year in a credit-hour program must consist of 30 weeks of instructional time.
 According to guidance NASFAA has received from ED, if you extend your scheduled break or reduce your term length, it may reduce the number of weeks of instructional time in your term/payment period and thereby your academic year to less than 30 weeks.
 For example, if you have a program consisting of two 16-week semesters with a 32-week academic year, and the extended break reduces your spring term by two weeks, no further action is necessary.
 On the other hand, if your academic year consists of two 15-week semesters, and the additional week of scheduled break reduces the 15-week semester to a 14-week semester, you have reduced your academic year length to 29 weeks.
 If this happens, you must obtain approval from ED.
 The same is true if you start classes later than scheduled.

 The school is not required to redo any R2T4 calculations that were done correctly at the time they were initially performed.
 See AskRegs Knowledgebase Q&A, Must the School Redo R2T4 Calculations That Were Done Before Payment Period Adjustments Were Made Due To Coronavirus?

-Adjusting Loan Periods: According to ED, when you choose to extend a term that begins on or before June 1, 2020, you are not required to change loan period end dates for loan periods that were scheduled to end on the original term end date.
+Adjusting Loan Periods and Disbursement Dates: According to ED, when you choose to extend a term that begins on or before June 1, 2020, you are not required to change loan period end dates for loan periods that were scheduled to end on the original term end date.
 See also AskRegs Q&A, Must We Change Disbursement Dates If Our Payment Period Starts Later Than Originally Scheduled Due To Coronavirus?

-NSLDS Enrollment Reporting: Because your institution is closing temporarily by extending spring break, and assuming the institution will reopen within 90 days from the closure and the student will resume attendance when the institution reopens, you do not need to report your students as withdrawn during the temporary closure.
+NSLDS Enrollment: Because your institution is closing temporarily by extending spring break, and assuming the institution will reopen within 90 days from the closure and the student will resume attendance when the institution reopens, you do not need to report your students as withdrawn during the temporary closure.
 See the April 3, 2020 Electronic Announcement for more on reporting in-school status and in-school deferment status.

-Paying Federal Work-Study (FWS) Students: You may continue to pay FWS students who were already working an FWS job before the COVID-19 interruption and who are unable to continue working due to a COVID-19 related campus closure, provided your institution continues paying its other employees and continues to meet its institutional share requirement.
-See the March 5, 2020 Electronic Announcement and the April 3, 2020 Electronic Announcement for more on FWS.
+Paying Federal Work-Study (FWS) Students: You may continue to pay FWS students who were already working an FWS job before the COVID-19 interruption and who are unable to continue working due to a COVID-19 related campus closure or moving classes online, provided your institution continues paying its other employees and continues to meet its institutional share requirement.
+See both the March 5, 2020 Electronic Announcement and the April 3, 2020 Electronic Announcement for more on FWS.

 If you are a NASFAA member, you can submit additional questions through the AskRegs Knowledgebase.
 Our experts will thoroughly research your question and provide you a comprehensive answer, including any applicable regulatory citations.
 That question and answer may then be added (without identifying information) as appropriate to further expand the Knowledgebase Q&A library.